dscheerens/ngx-webstorage-service/README.md

   The latter can happen for example for older browsers or for browsers that disable web storage when private browsing mode is enabled.
 * By default the storage services can be used to store any value that can be serialized as a JSON string.
   This means you do not have to serialize and deserialize non-string values yourself, which makes the use of the storage services a bit more ergonomic compared to the direct use of `localStorage` and `sessionStorage`.
-  However, instead of JSON you can also choose to use other [storage transcoders](#storage-transcoders), which allows you to control what type of values can be stored and retrieved and also in what format values are stored.
+  However, instead of JSON you can also choose to use other [storage transcoders](#storage-transcoders), which allows you to control what type of values can be stored and retrieved and also in what format data is stored.

 ## Installation